CodeSecure-Inc/vscode-codesonar/README.md

 Your command line will be be different, depending on where you have CodeSonar installed, how you login to your hub, and where you intend to store project information.

 ## Step 3: Save that Information in Settings
 We are going to store the information from the command line you just tested so we can use it later.
-The extension has several options, and explaining them all is beyond the scope of this README, but we will use the most important options to get started.
+The extension has several options, and explaining them all is beyond the scope of this document, but we will use the most important options to get started.

 Open the Setting dialog by typing `CRTL`-`,`.
 To make the next few steps easier, filter on the CodeSonar extension settings by typing `codesonar` in the **Search settings** widget.
 ![Filter extension settings example](resources/img/filter.png)

 ### Where is CodeSonar installed
 To run an analysis, you need access to a local installation of CodeSonar.
-Define the root of your installation in **InstallDir**.
+Define the root of your installation in **Install Dir**.
 ![Settings: codesonar.installDir](resources/img/installdir.png)

 ## Where is your hub